kubesphere/website/content/en/docs/installing-on-linux/cluster-operation/add-new-nodes.md

 ./kk add nodes -f config-sample.yaml
 ```

 Finally, you will be able to see the new nodes and their information on the KubeSphere console after a successful return.
-Select **Infrastructure → Nodes** from the left menu, or using `kubectl get node` command can also see the changes.
+Select **Nodes → Cluster Nodes** from the left menu, or using `kubectl get node` command can also see the changes.

 ```
 kubectl get node